SemanticMediaWiki/SemanticMediaWiki/docs/technical/api.md

 The `Askargs API` module aims to take arguments in un-serialized form, so with as little ask-specific syntax as possible.
 It supports 3 arguments:

 * `conditions`: The query conditions, ie the requirements for a subject to be included
-* `printouts`: The query printeouts, ie the properties to show per subject
+* `printouts`: The query printouts, ie the properties to show per subject
-* `parameters`: The query parameters, ie all non-condition and non-printeout arguments
+* `parameters`: The query parameters, ie all non-condition and non-printout arguments

 > api.php?action=askargs&conditions=Modification date::%2B&printouts=Modification date&parameters=|sort%3DModification date|order%3Ddesc&format=jsonfm